 - Where Will You be Picking Your Pumpkins This Fall?

-As the leaves begin to turn shades of fire and fall from the trees, now is the time to go out and explore all the different pumpkin patches around San Diego.
+As the leaves begin to turn shades of fire and fall from the trees, San Diego pumpkin patches are a great fall activity and make for an excellent Halloween tradition.
 Finding the perfect pumpkin to take home is important for any Jack O’lantern lover so here are some of the best patches you can go to.

 1. Bates Nut Farm